pyueh-osi/Edgecmd-Docs/V1.1/Reference/Retrieve EdgeCmd utility help_1-1.md

 ## View general help instructions

-Complete the following procedure to view help instructions on how to use the Edgecmd utility:
+Complete the following steps to view help instructions on how to use the Edgecmd utility:

-1. Open command line.
+1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line and press Enter.

     ```cmd